-- (6) The inclusion, unless waived by the Federal awarding agency, of costs that require prior approval in accordance with any of the following, as applicable: - (i) 2 CFR part 220, "Cost Principles for Educational Institutions (OMB Circular A-21);" - (ii) 2 CFR part 230, "Cost Principles for Non-Profit Organizations (OMB Circular A-122);" - (iii) 45 CFR part 74, Appendix E, "Principles for Determining Costs Applicable to Research and Development under Grants and Contracts with Hospitals;" and - (iv) 48 CFR part 31, "Contract Cost Principles and Procedures." - (7) The transfer of funds allotted for training allowances (direct payment to trainees) to other categories of expense. - (8) Unless described in the application and funded in the approved awards, the subaward, transfer or contracting out of any work under an award.
-This provision does not apply to the purchase of supplies, material, equipment or general support services. - (d) No other prior approval requirements for specific items may be imposed unless a deviation has been approved by OMB. - (e) Except for requirements listed in paragraphs (c)(1) and (c)(4) of this section, Federal awarding agencies are authorized, at their option, to waive costrelated and administrative prior written approvals required by 2 CFR parts 220 and 230 (OMB Circulars A-21 and A-122).
+(6) The inclusion, unless waived by the Federal awarding agency, of costs that require prior approval in accordance with OMB Circular A-21, "Cost Principles for Educational Institutions," and OMB Circular A-122, "Cost Principles for Non-Profit Organizations," or 45 CFR part 74 Appendix E, "Principles for Determining Costs Applicable to Research and Development under Grants and Contracts with Hospitals," or 48 CFR part 31, "Contract Cost Principles and Procedures," as applicable.

+(7) The transfer of funds allotted for training allowances (direct payment to trainees) to other categories of expense.

+(8) Unless described in the application and funded in the approved awards, the subaward, transfer or contracting out of any work under an award.
+This provision does not apply to the purchase of supplies, material, equipment or general support services.

+(d) No other prior approval requirements for specific items may be imposed unless a deviation has been approved by OMB.

+- (e) Except for requirements listed in paragraphs (c)(1) and (c)(4) of this section, Federal awarding agencies are authorized, at their option, to waive cost-related and administrative prior written approvals required by OMB Circulars A-21 and A-122.
 Such waivers may include authorizing recipients to do any one or more of the following. - (1) Incur pre-award costs 90 calendar days prior to award or more than 90 calendar days with the prior approval of the Federal awarding agency.
 All pre-award costs are incurred at the recipient's risk (i.e., the Federal awarding agency is under no obligation to reimburse such costs if for any reason the recipient does not receive an award or if the award is less than anticipated and inadequate to cover such costs). - (2) Initiate a one-time extension of the expiration date of the award of up to 12 months unless one or more of the following conditions apply.
-For onetime extensions, the recipient must notify the Federal awarding agency in writing with the supporting reasons and revised expiration date at least 10 days before the expiration date specified in the award.
+For one-time extensions, the recipient must notify the Federal awarding agency in writing with the supporting reasons and revised expiration date at least 10 days before the expiration date specified in the award.
 This one-time extension may not be exercised merely for the purpose of using unobligated balances.